 -lightly brush tops of loaves with olive oil (to make them get brown and crispy)

--place bread pan (without the baking sheet) in the oven
+-place bread pan (without the baking sheet) on the middle rack in the oven

 -bake for 30 minutes–until brown